 These treats are perfect after a training run or after the children’s football or rugby training or even as a little snack whilst relaxing over the papers on Sunday (!)

-What is your favourite treat to make during Pumpkin Season?
+What is your favourite meal or treat to make during Pumpkin Season?
 Please do let me know in the comments.

 Wherever or however you enjoy this warming bites, hope you’ll be able to relax and take a moment for you.

 Stay happy and healthy,